 Welcome to Year 6!
 This stage marks the end of Key Stage 2 as your child prepares to move to secondary school.
 Here you can find home learning and other important information including what we will be learning throughout the year.
 Please visit us regularly to follow our learning journey.
 At the beginning of the year, we prepared a transition document to help you to find out more about Year 6 - please click here to view this.

 Year 6 has two classes – 6R is taught by Miss Morris and 6N is taught by Mr Nash.
-Mrs Rayner also helps support both classes in English and Maths.
+Mrs Green also helps support both classes in English and Maths.

 Please make us aware of any concerns you may have regarding your child’s homework, behaviour or learning.
 How to contact your child’s teacher:

 - Write a note in your child’s home/school journal.
 Please remind your child to show the note to their teacher

 - Email: firstname.lastname@example.org

 If you are having to self-isolate at home, please click here to visit our dedicated home learning page to access resources to keep you busy.
 After two days of isolation, work will be posted for you on Google Classroom.

 The Curriculum - What will my child do in Year 6?

 Please click here to find out more about the curriculum in Year 6.